 - A CEU certificate is issued to attendees who complete a short 10-question multiple-choice test.

-Experienced practitioners, who provide first-hand knowledge and experience with effectively accomplishing a design-build water infrastructure project
+Instructors are experienced practitioners who provide first-hand knowledge of effectively accomplishing a design-build water infrastructure project.

-- Provides room, attendees, any needed refreshments and AV equipment
+- Conference/classroom, attendees, any needed refreshments, and AV equipment